Swaminarayan Akshardham (Gandhinagar): Construction and opening

 While the mandir structure itself was completed in 1985, the concepts and designs for the exhibition halls were developed over the next three years and work on the exhibitions and colonnade began in 1988.
 The completed complex was inaugurated on 4 November 1992.

 Terror attack

 On 24 September 2002, two armed terrorists attacked Akshardham, killing 33 people and wounding 70.
 The Indian National Security Guard intervened and ended the siege by killing both terrorists.
 A prayer assembly led by Pramukh Swami was organized for 29 September 2002, with attendees praying for the departed souls and their families and also for communal and sectarian peace.
-More than 30,000 people attended assembly.
+More than 30,000 people attended the assembly.
 The Akshardham complex was reopened fourteen days after the attack.
 Pramukh Swami's peaceful response to the incident from beginning to end has been termed by a brigadier general involved in the operation as the "Akshardham Response" and described as a model to be emulated to maintain peace and harmony in society.